-Intriguingly, in the cases of the SS and SW systems, the mesoe-lastic model of Eq.
-(3) breaks down-the tentative range of validity is too small or nonexistent, and the tentative value of \tilde{t} is many orders of magnitude smaller than any reduced timescale intrinsic to the system.
-What is the origin of the breakdown of the mesoelastic model in some cases and not in others?
-In Subsection III B, we propose that dramatic changes in the properties of the potential energy landscape (PEL) between the different glassformers studied here are responsible for the observed breakdown of the mesoelastic model in the SS and SW systems.
+is the origin of the breakdown of the mesoelastic model in some cases and not in others?
+In the next Subsection, we propose that dramatic changes in the properties of the potential energy landscape (PEL) between the different glassformers studied here are responsible for the observed breakdown of the mesoelastic model in the SS and SW systems.

-B. Fragmentation/granularity of the potential energy landscape
+B. Fragmentation/Granularity of the potential energy landscape